 Jane Jacobs on the Difference Between Art and Life

-Jacobs’ more general observations on the utopian visions of cities which are aesthetically clean, yet bear no resemblance to what actually makes cities attractive in real life are worth looking at as well:
+Jacobs’ more general observations on the utopian visions of cities that are aesthetically clean, yet bear no resemblance to what actually makes cities attractive in real life are worth looking at as well:

 When we deal with cities we are dealing with life at its most complex and intense.
 Because this is so, there is a basic esthetic limitation on what can be done with cities: A city cannot be a work of art.
 Jane Jacobs, 1961: “The Death and Life of Great American Cities” [p.
 372]